KevinDockx/JsonPatch/README.md

 client.SendAsync(request);
 ```

-- On your API, in the patch method (accept document as parameter & use Apply method)
+- On your API, in the patch method (accept document as parameter & use ApplyTo method)

 ```csharp
 [Route("api/expenses/{id}")]